arcaravaggi/CV/Anthony_Caravaggi_CV_.md

 2013 BSc research project. *Resource and habitat partitioning of herbivores*.
 Queen’s University, Belfast
 2013 Undergraduate residential field course.
 Queen’s University, Belfast

-> **As Instructor**
+> **Instruction and Development**

-2017-18	Module development and instruction: BL6024 Quantitative skills for biologists using R.
+2017-18	BL6024 Quantitative skills for biologists using R. Module development and instruction.
+Provided quantitative skills required by postgraduate students to successfully conduct and publish their research, with a focus on data analysis and graphing, statistics, and basic modelling, as generally implemented by zoologists and ecologists.

 2016-17 Course tutor: ornithology, camera traps, social media.
 Eco-Explore, Cardiff
 Developed materials and taught courses on UK bird identification, the use of camera traps in ecology, and social media for scientists.